KQQL: B108 and Magic 108

-The station was sold to a group calling itself KTWN-FM, Inc., with the new owners immediately switching the station's format to a soft adult contemporary and oldies hybrid on September 24, 1983.
+The station was sold to Colorado-based Sunbelt Communications, with the new owners immediately switching the station's format to a soft adult contemporary and oldies hybrid on September 24, 1983.
 The call sign became KGBB ("B108").

 Later, the station became "Magic 108" with the call letters KMGW (later KMGK).
 The station's signal limitations were a hindrance, with competition from full-market stations such as WLTE and KSTP-FM.

 In the mid-1980s, KMGK got permission from the Federal Communications Commission (FCC) to become a full-powered station, increasing power to 100,000 watts on a tower more than 1,000 feet in height above average terrain (HAAT), making the station's signal equal to other major Twin Cities FM stations.
 In 1988, KMGK was acquired by Trumper Communications.

 KQQL

-On September 30, 1988, KMGK began stunting with a loop of various versions of the 1960s oldie "Louie, Louie."
-At Noon on October 3, the station was reborn as KQQL, "Kool 108."
+On September 30, 1988, at noon, after playing "Do You Believe in Magic?" by The Lovin' Spoonful, KMGK began stunting with a loop of various versions of the 1960s oldie "Louie, Louie".
+At noon on October 3, the station was reborn as KQQL, "Kool 108".
 While some FM stations had oldies as part of their playlists, KQQL was the first all-oldies FM station in the Twin Cities area.
 The first song on "Kool 108" was "Rock and Roll Is Here to Stay" by Danny & the Juniors.

-The oldies format originally spanned the era of the early days of Rock 'n Roll Music of the mid 1950s through the late 1960s.
+The oldies format originally spanned the era of the early days of rock 'n roll music of the mid-1950s through the late 1960s.
 In the mid-1990s, some 70s hits were added.
 By 2000, the 1950s hits were removed, and the station shifted to hits of the 1960s and 1970s (with an occasional early 1980s song thrown in).
 For a brief time, KQQL was the FM flagship station for Minnesota Vikings football, with games being simulcasted with co-owned sports radio station KFAN.